don-ferris/SovrIT-PTI-Platform/README.md

 ### 1. Absolute Sovereignty & Zero-Trust Privacy

-No third party holds the keys to your data, identity, or private network.

-All services are designed around encryption, local ownership, and zero-trust principles.
-Even when data passes through infrastructure not under your control, it does so in encrypted form.

-Privacy is not treated as a feature.
-It is treated as foundational infrastructure.
+You hold exclusive control of your data, _metadata_, identity, encryption keys, and communications.
+Even when your data passes through infrastructure that is not under your control, it does so in encrypted form.
+To ensure total privacy, your entire internet connection is wrapped in a "Metadata Cloak" (full-tunnel VPN).
+This prevents ISPs and mobile carriers from seeing which websites you visit; they see only a single, unreadable stream to your private gateway.
+This defense is completed by resolving web addresses directly from the internet’s root sources, bypassing commercial companies that log and monetize your browsing history.

 ### 2. Autonomous Functional Resiliency

-SovrIT is designed to be self-healing.

-Continuous monitoring systems detect service degradation, infrastructure instability, or operational failure and automatically trigger recovery procedures such as restarts, rebuilds, failover operations, or infrastructure rollback.
+SovrIT is _self-healing_.
+SovrIT Steward, an AI-based continuous monitoring system, detect service degradation, infrastructure instability, or operational failure and automatically triggers recovery procedures such as restarts, rebuilds, failover operations, or infrastructure rollback.
 This ensures that the infrastructure maintains its own integrity without requiring manual intervention for routine failures.

 ### 3. Geo-Distributed, Global High Availability & Failover Redundancy

-Critical infrastructure can automatically fail over to a geographically distant remote node during:
+Through a Netbird-based overlay and real-time state synchronization via Syncthing, critical infrastructure can automatically fail over to a geographically distant remote (VPS) node during:
 - power outages
 - ISP failures
 - hardware failures